augustoedt/augustoedt/README.md

 ### Hi there 👋

 - I'm Augusto a web/mobile developer from Brazil, São Paulo.
 Currently building web-apps with typescript/node and mobile-apps with flutter/dart.
-Casual python scripter and goland scripter.
+Casual Python and Goland scripter.

 - Mostly typescript developer now.